 At Tanenbaum, we respond to the wars, religious tensions and sectarian battles that make the world so dangerous by working with religiously motivated men and women who are putting peace into action and working to resolve these conflicts – including those involving religion.
 These individuals are fueled by faith to stop human suffering and foster reconciliation.
 These are our Peacemakers in Action.

-Thank you for submitting your peacemaker nominations!
+Thank you to everyone for submitting your peacemaker nominations!
+Our new Peacemaker in Action awardees will be announced soon!

 For the Peacemakers in Action Award, peacemaking is defined broadly.
 It includes a multitude of activities that stop and then transform armed conflict – and ultimately help to build peace.
 As a result, Tanenbaum’s Peacemaker in Action awardees are from diverse peacemaking and peacebuilding backgrounds, as well as different religions.
 Some Peacemakers are educators, some clergy; others are NGO directors, government officials, negotiators and activists.